CONDITION (10) (C) ANNUAL REPORT ON COMPLIANCE WITH THE CHEMICAL WEAPONS CONVENTION

 (v) a detailed assessment of the responses of the noncompliant party in question to action undertaken by the United States described in clause (iii).

-- Two CWC states parties that had yet to designate a National Authority: Somalia and Timor-Leste.
+- Two CWC States Parties that had yet to designate a National Authority: Cape Verde and Timor-Leste.

-- Seven CWC states parties that had not yet submitted their required initial declarations pursuant to the convention.
-Five of these states parties had not yet submitted any initial declarations either under Article III or Article VI: Haiti (April 23, 2006), Somalia (June 28, 2013), Timor-Leste (July 6, 2003), Tonga (July 28, 2003), and Vanuatu (November 15, 2005).
-Two CWC states parties—Kiribati and the Solomon Islands – had yet to submit their initial declarations under Article VI.
-The OPCW TS is unable to fulfill its verification tasks with regard to these states parties.
+The TS reported as at June 30, 2012, 11 CWC States Parties had not yet submitted their required initial declarations pursuant to the Convention.
+Eight CWC States Parties had not yet submitted any initial declarations either under Article III or Article VI: Cape Verde (December 9, 2003), the Congo (February 2, 2008), Guinea-Bissau (July 19, 2008), Haiti (April 23, 2006), Timor-Leste (July 6, 2003), Tonga (July 28, 2003), Tuvalu (March 19, 2004), and Vanuatu (November 15, 2005).
+Two CWC States Parties—Kiribati and the Solomon Islands – had yet to submit their initial declarations under Article VI; and one, Saint Vincent and the Grenadines, had yet to submit its chemical weapons-related initial declaration pursuant to Article III.
+The Secretariat is unable to fulfill its verification tasks with regard to these States Parties.

 Based on available information, the United States cannot certify whether Iran has met its chemical weapons production facility (CWPF) declaration obligations, destroyed its specialized chemical weapons (CW) equipment, transferred CW, or retained an undeclared CW stockpile.

-The United States does not have sufficient information to ascertain whether some Iranian facilities are involved in or intentionally retain the capability to produce CW agents, and likewise the United States possesses insufficient information about the disposition of specialized CW equipment used in former CWPFs.
-The United States also has insufficient information about possible CW activity prior to EIF of the convention for Iran, activity relevant to its riot control agent declaration and activity involving highly potent pharmaceutical compounds.
+The United States does not have sufficient information to be certain that some Iranian facilities are involved in or intentionally retain the capability to produce CW agents, and likewise we possess insufficient information about the disposition of specialized CW equipment used in former CWPFs.
+The United States also has insufficient information about possible CW activity prior to EIF of the Convention.
 There are reports that Iran transferred CW munitions to Libya in the late 1980s.

 On the margins of OPCW Executive Council (EC) meetings in 2001 and 2004, the United States engaged the Iranian delegation about Iran’s CWC compliance.
-The outcome of the discussions did not resolve any of the issues.
-Since 2004 through the end of the reporting period, there have been no compliance discussions between the United States and Iran.
+The outcome of the discussions did not completely resolve any of the issues.

-Due to a combination of irregularities in the Iranian declaration and insufficient clarification from Iran, the United States cannot certify that Iran:
+Due to a combination of irregularities in the Iranian declaration and insufficient clarification from Iran, the United States cannot certify:

-- has met its CWPF declaration obligations because of possible CW-capable infrastructure, including the possibility of a clandestine production-on- demand capability dispersed among industrial chemical plants and at military-owned facilities;
+- that Iran has met its CWPF declaration obligations because of possible CW-capable infrastructure, including the possibility of a clandestine offensive CW production capability dispersed among industrial chemical plants and at military-owned facilities;

-- has fully declared and destroyed its specialized CW equipment (it is possible that Iran has failed to meet its CWC obligations by failing to declare and destroy some of its specialized CW production equipment);
+- that it has exhaustively declared and destroyed its specialized CW equipment (Iran has probably failed to meet its CWC obligations by failing to declare and destroy some of its specialized CW production equipment);

-The OPCW TS has reported that Iran has fully implemented legislation under Article VII of the CWC that includes penal provisions and measures to control transfers of scheduled chemicals.
-As part of its obligations under paragraph 4 of Article X of the CWC acknowledging that it has a national protection program, Iran has submitted declarations annually.
+The OPCW TS has reported that Iran has fully implemented legislation under Article VII of the CWC that includes measures to control transfers of scheduled chemicals and penal provisions.
+As part of its obligations under paragraph 4 of Article X of the CWC acknowledging that it had a national protection program, Iran has submitted declarations annually.
 Iran has also committed to support, by bilateral agreements, as well as through unilateral offers, assistance measures under paragraph 7, Article X.